eunrcn/tp/docs/DeveloperGuide.md

 * Steps 1a1-1a2 are repeated until the command syntax entered is correct.
 * Use case resumes from step 2.

 1a.
-System detects an error in the fields being added (No fields at all / Invalid field prefixes / Duplicate prefixes)
+System detects an error in the fields being added (No fields at all / Invalid field prefixes / Duplicate prefixes).
 * 1a1.
-System requests for proper input of fields and correct prefix
+System requests for proper input of fields and correct prefix.
 * 1a2.
 User enters the fields to be edited.
 * Steps 1a1-1a2 are repeated until the selection is correct.
 * Use case resumes from step 2.